 This marinade makes the best steak fajitas recipe that can then be wrapped up with homemade flour tortillas and sauteed onions and bell peppers.
 You could even make a fajita salad!

-Another favorite way to enjoy this steak fajita marinade is to make flank steak tacos and then serve them with all your taco favorites like pico de gallo, refried beans and guacamole.
+Another favorite way to enjoy this steak fajita marinade is to make flank steak tacos and then serve them with all your taco favorites like easy pico de gallo, refried beans and guacamole.

 More Mexican Recipes to Try